Sign up as a Comparison Shopping Service

 - Your customer service contact information (URL, email, and phone number)

-- If you do not currently have another account advertising with Shopping ads for the given domain, verify and claim the website during sign-up in Merchant Center.
+- If you do not currently have another account advertising with Shopping ads for the given domain, verify and claim the website in Merchant Center.

 - Stop at this point, and sign up here to transform your account into a CSS multi-client account.
 Do not upload any offers to this initial account.

-Offers that you upload are only displayed on the Google general search results page; they are not shown on the Google Shopping site at google.com/shopping.
+Offers that you upload are by default only displayed on the Google general search results page; they are not shown on the Google Shopping site at google.com/shopping – unless you opt in to showing them there as well.